Where are the best hikes in Cuba?

 Mariko has spent the last 10 years writing about travel, outdoor adventures and humanitarianism.
 When she's not travelling, you can find her on a local hiking trail, exploring the Canadian Rockies, or researching her next exotic destination.

 In the last decade, Cuba has swung open its doors to tourism.
-Now one of the most popular places in the Carribean, the small island nation is lauded for its biodiversity, booming ecotourism, and its untouched hiking trails.
-Here are five of our favourite Cuban hiking trails for those who want to get up close and personal with nature.
+Now one of the most popular places in the Carribean, the small island nation is lauded for its biodiversity, booming ecotourism, and its untouched trails.
+Hiking in Cuba is increasingly common and being recognised by locals as a strong source for future tourism, yet it is still relatively untouched.
+Here are five of our favourite spots for trekking in Cuba.

 Las Terrazas, Sierra Del Rosario